htankala/comp423-course-notes/docs/tutorials/rust-setup.md

 (2) Fill in the details as follows:

 * **Repository Name:** <mark>rust-tutorial</mark>
-* **Description:** "Course notes organized as a static website using Material for MkDocs."
 * **Visibility:** Public

 (3) Do not initialize the repository with a README, .gitignore, or license.